cryptoheini/cryptoheini.github.io/README.md

 This is a crucial point for me.
 Learn how to handle cryptos!

 - **If you try a new step for first time make sure you test it with a small amount**
-- Learn how to send coins around exchanges (make sure you do not pay large fees)
+- Send some coins from one exchange to anouther.
+Make sure you do not pay large fees.
+- Install a desktop wallet for your coin. **Learn how to backup the private key before sending coins to it.**
-- Learn how to recover your wallet from the saved private key
+- Recover your wallet from the saved private key.
+E.g. install the wallet on a different computer and enter the private key there!
+- Send some coins from an exchange to your wallet.

 # Trading
 - For beginners I suggest to not trade crypto currencies.
 This is hard and most likely you will loose some money doing it.
 The profits from advanced traders will come from beginners like you :)